 Real estate investors put a ton of money on the line with every deal.
 To be profitable it takes more than buying properties at a discount and selling for a profit.
-There are many tax and financial strategies for Mercer, Monmouth, Middlesex, Burlington County NJ, Bucks County PA real estate investors to take advantage of.
+There are many tax and financial strategies for Mercer, Monmouth, Middlesex, Union, Somerset, Ocean, Burlington County NJ, Bucks County PA real estate investors to take advantage of.
 Smart planning helps investors see ways to hold properties longer and still make money.

 Personal Home to Investment

 When trying to maximize every penny of gain in a property, paying high capital gains taxes on the sale of the property can eat away all other profits.
 A homeowner who has lived in his home for at least two years is able to exclude up to $250,000 ($500,000 for married couples) in capital gains.
 The IRS allows this when the home has been a personal residence for at least two of the previous five years.